 Best URL shortener for creating branded links

-While Rebrandly is a URL shortener much like any other, its appeal is slightly unique.
+While Rebrandly is a great URL shortener like all the other apps on our list, its appeal is unique.
 Rebrandly believes that brands, whether it's a product or a person, get value out of customizing links to content that references them from all over the web.
-Their free plan offers five custom domains, the most of any on our list.
-For example, Bob Vila could customize the link to his Wikipedia entry from
+Their free plan offers five custom domains, the most of any app we considered, so you can customize the whole short URL, and not just the last half of it.

 en.wikipedia.org/wiki/Bob_Vila to BobVila.Tools/wikipedia.
 A link to one of his books on Amazon could be

 BobVila.Tools/amazon-book.
 Vila can use these links on his own site, business cards, or in advertisements.